isolated-tech/vault/Internal/Startups/Voicescri.pt/v2/Voicescript - v2.md

 User flow:
 1. Login w/ Github giving access to repos
 2. Start call with/without Github repo selected
-	1. If not selected, generated code can be []
+	1. If not selected, generated code can be published to a new repository
+3. Vercel Sandbox spawns with repository code and Claude Code